 For me, there’s nothing more important than love, and love of self has to come first.
 As a coach, I know that’s the most critical and sacred work any of us will ever do, and I’m fired up about supporting the beautiful and gently-subversive rebellion that leads a woman in that direction.

-I’m also passionate about supporting women who want to have strong, profitable, “big enough” service businesses and who want their work to make a difference for the people they touch (no matter how many or few that is).
+I’m also passionate about supporting women who want to have strong, profitable, “big enough” service businesses, who want their work to make a difference for the people they touch (no matter how many or few that is), and want to do it without sacrificing their health, sanity, and happiness.

 Whether working with a woman on her life and/or her business, it all starts with foundation.